triton-inference-server/backend/README.md

-**DALI**: [DALI](https://github.com/NVIDIA/DALI) is a collection of highly optimized building blocks and an execution engine that accelerate the pre-processing of the input data for deep learning applications.
+**DALI**: [DALI](https://github.com/NVIDIA/DALI) is a collection of highly optimized building blocks and an execution engine that accelerates the pre-processing of the input data for deep learning applications.
 The DALI backend allows you to execute your DALI pipeline within Triton.
 The [dali_backend](https://github.com/triton-inference-server/dali_backend) repo contains the documentation and source for the backend.